-Promotional copy, that describes your product or service, regardless of industry, is writen and edited, before the design process.
+Promotional copy that describes your product or service, regardless of industry, is written and edited, before the design process.

-A final edit of the promotional piece, (Ad, brochure, catalogue, or website) and obtaining a signature is required prior to going to press or launching a website.
+A final edit of the promotional piece, (Ad, brochure, catalogue, or website) and obtaining a signature is required before going to press or launching a website.

 Evolving Media & Design Inc.®